Jeremy Wotherspoon: 2010 Olympics and first retirement

 Following his time in Norway, Wotherspoon set a world record in the 500 m event on November 9, 2007.
 However, he later suffered an arm injury while skating in the 2008–09 World Cup season.
 On December 27, 2009, Wotherspoon officially secured his spot for the 500 m and 1000 m events at the 2010 Winter Olympics in Vancouver after finishing first in the Canadian trials held at the Calgary Olympic Oval.
 Despite this, Wotherspoon placed 9th and 14th in the Olympic events, respectively.

 Wotherspoon announced his retirement from speed skating on December 6, 2009, promising to do so following the Vancouver Olympics and the 2010 season end.

 Comeback

-Wotherspoon announced that he was returning to speedskating in June 2013 with the aim of competing at the 2014 Winter Olympics.
+Wotherspoon announced that he was returning to speedskating in June 2013 to compete at the 2014 Winter Olympics.
 He failed, however, to qualify in his signature event, the 500 m sprint, and was not named to Canada's Olympic team.

 Post-retirement

-Following his initial retirement in 2010, Wotherspoon coached at an academy in Inzell, Germany, training skaters from countries without coaches, facilities or formal programs.
+Following his initial retirement in 2010, Wotherspoon coached at an academy in Inzell, Germany, training skaters from countries without coaches, facilities, or formal programs.
 He returned there after his 2014 comeback attempt, then moved to a developmental team in Norway.
-In April 2016 Wotherspoon became the sprint coach for Norway's national team, with the aim of ending that nation's three-decade Olympic medal drought in long track's sprint events.
+In April 2016 Wotherspoon became the sprint coach for Norway's national team, intending to end that nation's three-decade Olympic medal drought in long track's sprint events.